predis/predis/README.md

     // implementation goes here
 }

-// Let Predis automatically use your own class to handle connections identified by the tcp prefix.
+// Let Predis automatically use your own class to handle connections identified by the tcp scheme.
 $client = new Predis\Client('tcp://127.0.0.1', array(
     'connections' => array('tcp' => 'MyConnectionClass')
 ));